memmam/COVID-19-Tracker/README.md

 Credit to users on the [Weaponsandstuff93](https://www.youtube.com/channel/UCAbwEStxHetWMGvaq9FIF_w) Discord server for helping devise the post format.
 Credit to the CDC for the official instance's Twitter profile picture.

-This bot is powered by Python 3 and the [Tweepy](https://www.tweepy.org/) library.
+This bot is powered by Python 3 and the [Tweepy](https://www.tweepy.org/) and [gspread](https://github.com/burnash/gspread) libraries.